[Minor revision–posted 9/10/21 (replaces 5/29/19 edition)]

 1. Role

-The Texas Tech University International Affairs Council (IAC) shall serve as an advisory board for TTU's international programs by functioning as the conduit between the Office of International Affairs and TTU's academic, operational, and administrative units regarding TTU's global initiatives and helping develop and recommend policies to the TTU PSVP and President on international programs and campus internationalization.
+The Texas Tech University International Affairs Council (IAC) shall serve as an advisory board for TTU's international programs by functioning as the conduit between International Affairs and TTU's academic, operational, and administrative units regarding TTU's global initiatives and helping develop and recommend policies to the TTU PSVP and President on international programs and campus internationalization.

 2. Responsibilities